 Our content on choosing a school contains details of the different types of school that can accommodate pupils with vision impairment, including those with additional and complex needs, and explains what to look for when you are choosing a school for your child.

-Our early years section provides details of the resources you can use to support the growth and development of your baby or toddler from birth to five years, including the Early Support Developmental Journal for Babies and Children with Vision Impairment which is a key resource.
+Our early years section provides details of the resources you can use to support the growth and development of your baby or toddler from birth to five years.
 This section will also help you to consider options for pre-school education, such as nursery.

 Accessing the curriculum will link you to our Education Professionals section, which contains guidance about teaching and learning for children with vision impairment.
 This includes information about resources, research and policy, subject-specific advice, information about qualifications and exams and our events and training for education professionals.

 Our School, College and University content talks about life after school, and will help in your planning about further or higher education, employment or the services and support that your son or daughter might need.
 This planning is known as Transition.
 You can download Bridging the Gap, which is our guidance about options and choices after school for young people aged 14-25.